dav-noble/TOB-Province-Planner/README.md

 <a href="./assets/images/readme/lighthouse-signup.png" target="_blank">signup.html</a>

+### Testing

+The site was thoroughly tested to make sure all links were functioning properly and the pages were responsive to different screen sizes.
+The results of the tests are shown <a href="https://docs.google.com/spreadsheets/d/1HD1odPErTh6_IvlrukNYchlnZoIuZD1ERMWiOSmXS3o/edit?usp=sharing>">here</a>.

 ### User Stories

 A review of the user stories for this project.
 The MVP has been achieved, with further functionality to be implemented outside of the project.